seabbs/StackTweetBot/README.md

 #> Sys.setenv(STACK_EXCHANGE_KEY = "***")
 ```

 1. Set up and schedule the twitter bot, specifying the tags to look for and to exclude.
-Schedule the bot using `schedule = TRUE` and specifying the update time depending on your platform, see `?set_up_stack_tweet_bot` for detauls.
-To allow posting set `post = TRUE`.
+Schedule the bot using `schedule = TRUE` and specifying the update time depending on your platform, see `?set_up_stack_tweet_bot` for details.
+To allow posting set `post = TRUE`, and to save the bot to a permanent directory (so that it will run after your R session has ended) specify the directory with `dir`..

 ``` r
 set_up_stack_tweet_bot(extracted_tags = "ggplot2",